oceanprotocol/docs/content/setup/marketplace.md

 ## Building A Marketplace Application

-An Ocean marketplace application is a web app that lets people list data assets for sale (maybe free) and lets consumers buy those assets.
-To connect your marketplace with the Ocean network, you'll want to use one of the Squid libraries.

-TODO: Expand the following:
+An Ocean marketplace application (app) is one of the primary ways that end users use the Ocean network.
+For example, a data scientist could use a marketplace app to see what data sets and data services a marketplace has on offer.
+They can use the marketplace app to buy access to data sets or services.

+To build an Ocean marketplace application, you will probably want to use one of the Squid software libraries because they simplify working with the Ocean network.
+Currently there are Squid libraries for JavaScript, Python and Java.
+As an analogy, squid-py is to Ocean like boto3 is to AWS.

-Dev option 1: Fork Pleuston (serverless).
+Dev example 1: Fork Pleuston (serverless).
 Use the Docker Compose workflow that Pleuston devs use.

-Dev option 2: Build a marketplace with a server-side and a web frontend.
+Dev example 2: Build a marketplace with a Python server-side (using squid-py) and a web frontend.
 Use one of the Squid libraries.

 <hr>

+Note that you can probably use Docker Compose or similar to run all the other stuff, for now.

 Old content to scavenge: